OpenSextant/Xponents/Xlayer/doc/README_Xlayer_REST.md

 For now the script takes a port number, running a HTTP server on that port, with no security.
 And then also the control command start or stop.

-Alternatives:  I considered making Solr request handlers to accompany the underlying Solr Text Tagger (solr /tag handler).
-However, that seemed limiting, because not all extraction tools and techniques in Xponents are Solr-based.
-Solr as a server, though, is quite strong.

 Now the server is running, access it at:

     http://localhost:8080/xlayer/rest/process ? docid = .... & text = ...